How to treat prostate cancer

 Side effects of radiotherapy for prostate cancer

 Prostate radiotherapy side effects can vary from person to person.
+Learn more about managing side effects of radiotherapy.
 Some of the most common side effects of radiotherapy for prostate cancer include:

 - Tiredness (fatigue)

 If your consultant recommends prostate cancer surgery, for example, a radical prostatectomy to remove your prostate gland, we can conveniently arrange this at one of our partner hospitals.
 You’ll be able to continue your other treatments and care at GenesisCare.

 This new treatment for recurrent prostate cancer is an exciting development and gives hope to me and other men looking for an effective treatment.